jasonwyatt/Android-DebugPort/README.md

     sqlite>

-Try running `SHOW DATABASES;` to see the available databases for your app:
+Try running `show databases;` to see the available databases for your app:

     sqlite> show databases;
     +----------+